 A mere 18% of plastic card-based loyalty users remained active after 3 months as opposed to an 83% mobile-based loyalty program.

-In addition to this, there are a few more advantages on including QR Codes for loyalty programs –
+In addition to this, there are various other advantages to including QR Codes for loyalty programs –

-Increase in high traffic via different channels (omnichannel platforms)
+- Increase in traffic via different channels (omnichannel platforms).

-Strengthen the relationship between customers and the brand to increase customer retention and advocate brand marketing
+- Strengthens the relationship between customers and the brand to increase customer retention and advocate brand marketing.

-Although there is no consistent solution for handpicking the perfect loyalty program, personalizing them based on customers can help resonate with them.
+Although there is no consistent solution for handpicking the perfect loyalty program, personalizing them based on your customer behavior can help you relate with them.

 The right fine-tuning of loyalty programs can garner a substantial amount of ROI.
 Four out of five top drivers of member satisfaction and engagement associate it with the brand experience.

 Besides, as much as 66% of consumers modify their brand spend to maximize loyalty benefits.

 Here are a few boxes to tick to follow the best practices –

 QR Codes for loyalty programs serve as a great avenue for customer retention.
 As stated previously, customers connect on a higher level if a brand personalizes loyalty programs based on their taste, shopping, and spending behavior.